 About the Journal

-We are committed to providing a platform for new researchers such as physiotherapists in clinical practice, early career academics and students to share contemporary research and ideas regarding physiotherapy education and practice.
+We are committed to providing a platform for new researchers such as student physiotherapists early career academics and physiotherapists in clinical practice, to share contemporary research and ideas regarding physiotherapy education and practice.

 Aims and scope

 Contemporary Physiotherapy Practice and Education aims to publish contemporary research, reviews, discussion papers, opinion pieces and editorials in relation to physiotherapy practice and education.
-We are pleased to receive articles from those involved in teaching, research, and clinical practice as well as physiotherapy students.
+We are pleased to receive articles from physiotherapy students and those involved in teaching, research, and clinical practice.

-We invite submission from a range of research methodologies and topics which reflects the breadth of physiotherapy as well as teaching and learning.
+We invite submission from a range of research methodologies and topics that reflects the breadth of physiotherapy as well as teaching and learning.

 CPPE follows the processes and guidelines laid out by the Committee on Publication Ethics (COPE- https://publicationethics.org/ ).
 As such, all authors will be required to comply with these standards.